Please call or email if there are any other questions we can answer for you.

 So I hope you can see just from these numbers why your carpets will be cleaned much better with a truck-mounted system than by a standard rental carpet cleaning machine.
 If you have any questions, please don’t hesitate to call.

-Typically, your carpets will be dry in just a few hours.
-When we are finished cleaning, your carpets will be slightly damp.
+When we leave your house the carpets will be slightly damp.
+How long that remaining moisture takes to dry depends on the temperature, humidity, and airflow in the rooms that we’ve cleaned.
+As a result, dry times are usually within just a few hours.
 We never leave them soaking wet, just a little damp.
-Exactly how quickly they dry significantly depends though on the temperature, humidity, and airflow in each room cleaned.
 We can advise at the time of your cleaning based on the weather of the day as to which drying techniques are best for you.

-Yes, we will move up to 10 of the lighter items at no extra charge, such as dining room chairs and ottomans.
-On top of that, we will move the first three large pieces of furniture for free such as sofas, loveseats, and chairs.
-After that, we will charge a nominal fee for the larger pieces if requested by the customer.
-Sorry, but we will not move the following pieces of furniture: beds, dressers, armoires, nightstands that are full, pianos, entertainment centers, sectionals, or any other extra-large items that are not listed on this page.
-Our focus is on delivering an incredibly deep down thorough cleaning in the areas that truly need to be cleaned while maintaining true value for our customers.
+Yes, we will move up to 10 of the lighter items at no extra charge such as dining room chairs and ottomans.
+We will also move the first three large pieces of furniture for free such as sofas, loveseats, and chairs.
+After that, we will charge a nominal fee for each of the larger pieces.
+We don’t move the following types of furniture: beds, dressers, armoires, nightstands that are full, pianos, entertainment centers, book shelves, sectionals, or any other extra-large items that are not listed on this page.
+Our focus is on delivering an incredibly deep down thorough cleaning in the areas that truly need to be cleaned while maintaining great value for our customers.

-Mostly all spots are removed along with the dirt with our standard carpet cleaning process.
+Mostly every spot and stain will EASILY come out with the right equipment and the right chemicals.
+Therefore, we guarantee your complete satisfaction, every time!
+Mostly all spots are removed along with the dirt by our standard carpet cleaning process.
 Of those that remain, mostly every stain can be removed with a chemical specific to the stain involved, at no extra charge.
 There are a couple of stains that require a significant amount of work to remove such as reds from dyes and filtration soil.
 For these, we need to charge an extra fee.
 On occasion, we do come across a stain that we cannot remove such as a furniture stain or a stain from hair dye.
 I’d venture to say that about 99.9% of everything that we come across will look fantastic by the time we are done!

 a) Clean for Health.

-Your carpets act as a filter – capturing incredible amounts dust, pollen, dander, and a host of other contaminants.
+Your carpets act as a filter – capturing an incredible amount of dust, pollen, dander, and a host of other contaminants.
 Annual removal of this build-up can help improve the health of you and your family.
 In fact, EPA research has shown that properly maintained carpet promotes improved indoor air quality for your home and your family.

 b) Clean for Your Investment / Carpet Longevity

 Your carpet is probably one of your largest investments that you have in your home.
 At today’s prices for installed carpet, you can see how important protecting your initial investment can be.
 Dirt is abrasive to your carpet.
-Carpet cleaning with a truck-mounted system can considerably extend the life of your carpet.
-In fact, if you perform the yearly maintenance that the carpet manufacturers recommend from the first year onward, you can expect your carpet to look almost like new after each cleaning with an extended carpet life by at least 5 to 10 years.
+Carpet cleaning with a truck-mounted system can considerably extend the life of your carpet by removing the abrasive dirt that a vacuum cleaner can’t.
+In fact, if you perform the yearly maintenance that the carpet manufacturers recommend from the first year onward, you can expect your carpet to look almost like new after each cleaning with an extended carpet life of at least 5 to 10 years.

 c) Clean for Appearance